lordmikefin/update_app_source/README.rst

 ( Guide is under construction :)

-This project is sort of part of LordMike's Automatic Setup Bot for Windows
+This project is part of LordMike's Automatic Setup Bot for * projects.

+This will update 'app_source.xml' file in 'app_source' project.

 Get this project: